 Augusta, GA: The Jackson Street Hospital is established as the first institution of record solely for the care of colored patients.
 The founders were a group of charitable minded whites led by Dr. Henry Fraser Campbell, University of Georgia School of Medicine.
 There was no colored staff in this three story structure, which housed fifty beds, operating quarters, and a lecture hall.

-Freedmen's Hospital is established in Washington, D.C., and is the only federally-funded health care facility for Negroes in the nation.
+Freedmen's Hospital is established in Washington, D.C., and is the only federally-funded health care facility for Blacks in the nation.

-Dr. Rebecca Lee Crumpler, the first Negro female to earn a medical degree, graduates from New England Female Medical College, Boston.
+Dr. Rebecca Lee Crumpler, the first African-American female to earn a medical degree, graduates from New England Female Medical College, Boston.

 Robert Tanner Freeman is one of the first six graduates in dental medicine from Harvard University, thus becoming the first African American to receive an education in dentistry and a dental degree from an American medical school.
 (Freeman was born in 1847 to slave parents in North Carolina.)

-Washington, DC: Howard University School of Medicine, established for the purpose of educating Negro doctors, opens to both Negro and White students, including women.
+Washington, DC: Howard University School of Medicine, established for the purpose of educating African-American doctors, opens to both black and white students, including women.

-Dr. James Francis Shober earns his M.D. from Howard University School of Medicine, Washington, D.C. and later becomes the first known Negro physician with a medical degree to practice in North Carolina.
+Dr. James Francis Shober earns his M.D. from Howard University School of Medicine, Washington, D.C. and later becomes the first known African-American physician with a medical degree to practice in North Carolina.

 Mary Eliza Mahoney becomes the first African-American professional nurse, graduating from the New England Hospital for Women and Children (Now Dimock Community Health Center), Boston.

-Atlanta, GA: The first school of record for Negro student nurses is established at Spelman College.
+Atlanta, GA: The first school of record for Black student nurses is established at Spelman College.

 Chicago, IL: Dr. Daniel Hale Williams establishes the Provident Hospital and Training School for Nurses, the first Black-owned and first interracial hospital in the United States.
 Dr. Austin Maurice Curtis, Sr. (a Raleigh, North Carolina native) becomes the hospital's first intern.